onaio/help/guides/forms/_posts/2014-11-12-getting-started-with-forms.md

  * **label** specifies the label to use for a given choice, in the form's default language;
 1. In the survey worksheet, for the **select_one** [option] questions, set to **select_one** followed by space and replace [options] by the list of choices/options, in our case, the **Gender** question will be **select_one gender**;
  * In the **choices worksheet**, copy and paste the **option** (i.e gender) to the column **list_name**; then populate the **name** and **label** with all the options that are anticipated.
 1. Name your Excel file and save as **.xls** or **.xlsx** format.
-Read more on [useful guidelines for XLSForm designers](xls-for-beginners).
-You can now upload your .xls file into your [Project](insert Projects link here) on Ona.
-Now you are ready to author a form of your own!
-Learn  more on form authoring at [xlsform.org]( http://xlsform.org).
+You can now upload your .xls file into your [Project](https://help.ona.io/guides/projects/) on Ona.

-### <a name="adding-media-files-in-ona"></a>Adding Media to Forms
+### <a name="advanced-features"></a>Advanced Form Authoring Techniques

-##### <a name="adding-media-files"></a>Adding media files
+##### <a name="adding-media-files"></a>Adding media files to forms

-Adding media files, such as image, audio, or even video to your XLSForm is a great way to take your data collection project to the next level!
-Media files can enhance your surveys by adding context to questions or providing visual and audio support to the user where necessary.
+Adding media files, such as image, audio, or video to your XLSForm can add context to your questions and provide visual and audio support to surveyors or surveyees.

-In the [Bird Watching](https://docs.google.com/a/ona.io/spreadsheets/d/1FPe7sRfmfz75eds0aJ3XiviaA6BJRTchHa27rtby7VM/edit?usp=sharing), respondents are asked to select which bird they sighted from a list.
-A picture of each bird species is included next to the bird name to help the respondent verify their selection as shown in the screen shot below;
+For example, in the [Bird Watching survey](https://docs.google.com/a/ona.io/spreadsheets/d/1FPe7sRfmfz75eds0aJ3XiviaA6BJRTchHa27rtby7VM/edit?usp=sharing), respondents are asked to select which bird they sighted from a list.
+A picture of each bird species is included next to the bird name to help the respondent verify their selection as shown in the screen shot below.

 ![](/content/screenshots/forms-management/form_documentation_1.png)

-The **survey** worksheet from this XLSForm is shown in the screen shot below:
+The survey worksheet from this XLSForm is shown in the screen shot below:

 ![](/content/screenshots/forms-management/form_documentation_2.png)